 Original Run: 1988-1997

 Let’s call this a modern-retro classic about a working class family before shows like Friends poshed up television.
 The Conners’ situation is all too familiar for many folks today, and unlike others on this list, the show doesn’t try to glamorize the American lifestyle.

 Stars: William Shatner, Leonard Nimoy and DeForest Kelley

 See where it all began when Captain Kirk and Dr. Spock originally explored where no man has gone before.
 The graphics were legendary, and even though we’ve grown accustom to Star Trek containing big explosions and an abundant amount of lens flares, the original holds up just as strong.

-Bill Cosby, Ed.
+Creators: Bill Cosby, Ed.
 Weinberger and Michael Leeson

 Stars: Bill Cosby, Phylicia Rash?d, Lisa Bonet, Malcolm-Jamal Warner, Tempestt Bledsoe, Keshia Knight Pulliam, Sabrina Le Beauf, Geoffrey Owens, Joseph C. Phillips, Raven-Symoné and Erika Alexander

 The Huxtables are more than an affluent African-American family: they were the archetype of what good-natured people should be.
 The life lessons learned on The Cosby Show have aged just fine.
 It’s a cornerstone in shows that dealt with race and stereotypes, but it never felt like an afterschool special.

 Hitchcock’s anthology of mysteries, thrillers and dramatic stories featured a different enthralling tale every week.
 While many fans today know his films to be classics, many younger fans have yet to see any of the Presents classics like “The Case of Mr. Pelham,” “Fog Closing In” and “Lamb To The Slaughter.”